austintkim/Projector/README.md

 ## High Level Overview

 Projector is a project management application that differentiates user privileges based on the role that user plays on that project.
-Project owners (managers) have editing/deleting privileges, while team members (ICs) have viewing privileges and can add/edit thier own task notes.
+Project owners (managers) have editing/deleting privileges, while team members (ICs) have viewing privileges and can add/edit their own task notes.

 ![alt text](image.png)